fingo/spata/readme.md

 Schema validation requires string parsing, described in the previous chapter.
 Similarly to conversion to case classes, we are not able to directly pass a formatter to validation, so a regular `StringParser` implicit with correct format has to be provided for each parsed type.
-All remarks described in [Text parsing](#text-parsing) apply to the validation process.
+All remarks described in [Text parsing and rendering](#text-parsing-and-rendering) apply to the validation process.

 Type verification, although probably the most important aspect of schema validation, is often not the only constraint on CSV which is required to successfully process the data.